2023 Best Anthropology Master's Degree Schools in Illinois

 Top Illinois Schools for a Master's in Anthropology

 Our 2023 rankings named Northwestern University the best school in Illinois for anthropology students working on their master’s degree.
-Northwestern is a fairly large private not-for-profit school located in the city of Evanston.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 A rank of #2 on this year’s list means University of Illinois at Urbana-Champaign is a great place for anthropology students working on their master’s degree.
-UIUC is a very large public school located in the city of Champaign.
+UIUC is a fairly large public school located in the small city of Champaign.

 Full Anthropology at University of Illinois at Urbana-Champaign Report

-You’ll be in good company if you decide to attend Illinois State University.
-It ranked #3 on our 2023 Best Anthropology Master’s Degree Schools in Illinois list.
-Located in the suburb of Normal, Illinois State is a public college with a very large student population.
+You’ll be in good company if you decide to attend University of Chicago.
+It ranked #4 on our 2023 Best Anthropology Master’s Degree Schools in Illinois list.
+Located in the city of Chicago, UChicago is a private not-for-profit college with a fairly large student population.

 A rank of #5 on this year’s list means Northern Illinois University is a great place for anthropology students working on their master’s degree.
-Located in the small suburb of Dekalb, NIU is a public college with a large student population.
+Located in the small suburb of Dekalb, NIU is a public school with a fairly large student population.

 Read full report on Anthropology at University of Illinois at Chicago

-Explore all the Best Anthropology Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Anthropology Colleges in the Great Lakes Area or other specific states within that region.

 Anthropology is one of 12 different types of programs to choose from.